Literature: Again, Dangerous Visions

 - "The Big Space Fuck" by Kurt Vonnegut

-- Freudian Excuse: The government allows poeople to sue their parents for ruining their lives with their parenting.
+- Freudian Excuse: The government allows people to sue their parents for ruining their lives with their parenting.
 This is done to discourage reproduction, since the world is dangerously overpopulated.

-- Getting Crap Past the Radar: The story was expressly written so that Vonnegut could include the word 'fuck' in the title.
+- Intentionally Awkward Title: The story was expressly written so that Vonnegut could include the word 'fuck' in the title.
+Its notable that this is the first instance of the word being used as part of the title of a non-pornographic printed story.

 - Kill 'em All: In the world of the story, Lake Erie has become so polluted that it is home to giant, mutated, man-eating lampreys that can climb out of the water and go after humans.
 At the end, a lamprey comes along and eats all three of the main characters.